sal55/langs/buildmethods.md

 ## Project Build Systems

 Some discussions on reddit have made it clear that way I build my programs is rather different from anyone else's.
-I get the impression also that people think there are only two alternatives - either use 'make', or type everything at the command line every time.
+I get the impression also that people think that the only alternative to using 'make' (disregarding major IDEs here) is to everything at the command line every time.

 This describes the approaches I've used over the last few decades, but split into several different requirements.